The Element Sulfur

-Sulfur, with atomic symbol S and atomic number 16, lies in group 16 of the periodic table.
-Group 16 is sometimes known as the chalcogens.
+Sulfur, with the atomic symbol S and atomic number 16, lies in group 16 of the periodic table.
+Group 16 elements are sometimes known as chalcogens.
 It lies to the right of the element phosphorus, and to the left of chlorine.
 Sulfur is below oxygen and above selenium, and shares some chemical properties with both.
 Just like selenium forms selenates and selenites, sulfur forms sulfates and sulfites.

 Sulfur, a nonmetal, has 23 isotopes, 4 of which are stable and found in nature.
 Sulfur can be found in its elemental form, as bright yellow elemental sulfur.
 The sulfur atom has electron configuration [Ne]3s23p4 or 1s22s22p63s23p4 (full).
 Sulfur’s electronegativity is 2.58, similar to carbon.

 Sulfur is a pretty, pale yellow color.
 It is a tasteless, odorless, and brittle non-metallic element.
 Additionally, this solid is insoluble in water and has poor thermal and electrical conductivity.
 Sulfur melts at a temperature of about 115.21˚C (239.38˚F).
 At temperatures of about 190˚C (374˚F) the runny, yellow liquid, turns thick and brown.
 As the temperature increases further, the liquid turns more viscous- until 300˚C (572˚F).
 At this point, the thick liquid becomes runny again.

 An allotrope is a different structural form of an element resulting from different atomic arrangements.
 Sulfur allotropes are divided into two categories: crystalline and amorphous.